TimLih-h/Traffic-Proccessor/reports/week5/sprint-review-summary.md

 ## Delivered Increment
 During this Sprint, we delivered the following MVP v2 improvements:
-- Added a Gate component as an HTTP reverse proxy in front of CNSS.
+- Added a Gate component as an HTTP reverse proxy in front of a protected target container.
+- Added mock-target as an example protected container behind Gate.
 - Added IP-based blocking using `BLOCKED_IPS`.
 - Verified that CNSS does not receive requests from blocked client IPs.
 - Added a Top IPs list to show the most active source/client IP addresses.